-When a paid holiday falls on a regular full-time or part-time employee's day of rest, the employee shall be entitled to a day off with pay in lieu, scheduled to be in agreement with Employer.
+- (a) When a paid holiday falls on a regular full-time or part-time employee's day of rest, the employee shall be entitled to a day off with pay in lieu, scheduled by mutual agreement. - (b) Part-time employees whose regular hours of work are less than 14 hours per week shall be entitled to pay in lieu of time off pro-rated based on 35 hours per week.